Overview of security and compliance in Microsoft Teams

-Audit log search plugs right into the Office 365 Security and Compliance Center and exposes abilities to set alerts and/or report on Audit event by making available, export of workload specific or generic event sets for admin use and investigation, across an unlimited auditing timeline.
-All Audit Log data is available for setting up of alerts within the Office 365 Security and Compliance Center, as well as for filtering and export for further analysis.
-Please refer to this link to learn more about how to conduct an Audit log search for Microsoft Teams events in the Office 365 Security and Compliance center.
+Audit log search plugs right into the Office 365 Security & Compliance Center and exposes abilities to set alerts and/or report on Audit event by making available, export of workload specific or generic event sets for admin use and investigation, across an unlimited auditing timeline.
+All Audit Log data is available for setting up of alerts within the Office 365 Security & Compliance Center, as well as for filtering and export for further analysis.
+Please refer to this link to learn more about how to conduct an Audit log search for Microsoft Teams events in the Office 365 Security & Compliance Center.

 Compliance Content Search

 Content Search can be used to search for all Teams data through rich filtering capabilities and exported to a specific container for compliance and litigation support.
 This can be done with or without an eDiscovery case.
 This enables compliance admins to gather Teams data across all users, review and export it for further processing.
-Please refer to this link to learn more about how to conduct a compliance content search for Microsoft Teams content in the Office 365 Security and Complianc center.
+Please refer to this link to learn more about how to conduct a compliance content search for Microsoft Teams content in the Office 365 Security & Compliance Center.

 Electronic discovery is the electronic aspect of identifying, collecting and producing electronically stored information (ESI) in response to a request for production in a law suit or investigation.
 Capabilities include case management, preservation, search, analysis, and export of Teams data.
 This includes chat, messaging and files, meeting and call summaries.
 For Teams meetings and Calls, a summary of the events that happened in the meeting and call are created and made available in eDiscovery.